reliance timber white color logo version

 How to Tell the Difference Between Hand-Hewn Beams and Rough Sawn Beams

-Timber posts and beams (including hand-hewn and rough sawn) have been used in construction since 2000 BC, and not only are they long-lasting, but they are beautiful.
+Timber posts and beams (including hand-hewn beams and rough sawn beams) have been used in construction since 2000 BC, and not only are they long-lasting, but they are beautiful.
 Many timber post and beam dwellings from Europe in the Middle Ages are still standing, as are 18th and 19th century North American structures

 The solid wood structures of America’s settlers were built from trees that they had cut down in order to clear the land.
 Access to nearby mills was rare, so many settlers had to use the materials they had available to them.